 - Compatible with Windows 10

-- New SQL Server 2014 LocalDB database engine with a simplified TBEST deployment
+- SQL Server 2014 LocalDB database engine with a simplified TBEST deployment

 Socio-Economic Data Updates

 Florida state-wide data updates are available for download within TBEST including the following: